 A risk management framework is in place to ensure a consistent approach at the Council with regard to risks.
 The risk management strategy was reviewed during 2019/20, which resulted in a new Risk Strategy being finalised towards the end of 2020/21.
-Cabinet reviews and owns the strategic risk register, and the Audit Committee reviews the risk management arrangements.
+The Audit Committee has oversight of the strategic risks, which are also considered by the Cabinet.